prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 </details>
 <p></p>

-### IPF(Intelligent Price Floors) feature
+### Price Floors

-Prebid server manages floors values(imp.bidfloor and imp.bidfloorcur) on core level using IPF feature, which passes bidRequest to resolve rule fields values.
+Prebid server manages the OpenRTB floors values (imp.bidfloor and imp.bidfloorcur) at the core level using the [Price Floors feature](/features/pbs-floors.html).
+Minimally, bid adapters are expected to read these values and pass them to the endpoint.

-If your adapter needs to use more concrete values, we suggest you to use overloaded `getFloor()` function which can use more specific values for `mediaType` and `format` fields.
+However, as described in the feature documentation, some adapters may benefit from access to more granular values.
+The primary use case is for multi-format as [detailed in the document](/prebid-server/features/pbs-floors.html#bid-adapter-floor-interface).
+To implement this, you may use the overloaded `getFloor()` function which can use more specific values for certain fields.

-To do it, follow this instruction:
+Here are the instructions:

 1) Inject `PriceFloorResolver` to your {bidder}Configuration class and pass it to your bidder constructor.